datafibers-community/df_complete_guide/design_overview.md

 There are following sub-components here.

 ### Kafka Connect status sync.
-DataFibers launches a background deamon for regular synchnize the Kafka connect status with what's in the reposioty (mongoDB).
+DataFibers application launches a background daemon for regular synchronizing the Kafka connect status with what's in the repository (MongoDB).

 {% plantuml %}
 activate DF_Service